 Although personal loans are great, you should look at alternative options before deciding the best option for you during increased inflation rates.
 This includes looking at your personal savings, secured loans, and using a credit card or personal lines of credit.

-What’s the difference between inflation rate and lending rate?
+What’s the difference between the inflation rate and the lending rate?

 What impact does inflation have on loan rates?